 What does a legal identity mean?
 How do we track progress?
 Who and where are these billion people?
 How do you count the uncounted?
 What if we do not meet the goal?
 And what if we do?

-The team that brings daily news and features on identity issues at Biometric Update seeks to address the more fundamental issue of legal identity, the basis for so many of the technologies accelerating towards global, online lives.
+The team that brings daily news and features on digital identity issues at Biometric Update seeks to address the more fundamental issue of legal identity, the basis for so many of the technologies accelerating towards global, online lives.

 ID16.9 will establish the current situation for legal ID, attempt to define what it is, then explore topics from birth registration via text message, to the neglect of death registration, having the power to control or change one’s identity, the increasing role of the private sector, leapfrogging to digital ID.